adam-devel/snake/README.md

 That is, instead of writing an instruction to move the cursor to some location and draw a character, we can instead write the character into the frame at that location by ourselves, then send the final result to the terminal.

-In addition to making our bottleneck faster, this approach drops the need for terminals to support escape sequenes, making the program compatible with virtually all terminal emulators
+In addition to improving rendering performance, this approach drops the need for terminals to support most escape sequenes, making the program compatible with virtually all terminal emulators

 I haven't implemented this yet. i might do so when i feel like it.